aws-samples/multi-arch-docker-images/README.md

 The purpose of this demonstration is to show how to create a pipeline using Code Pipeline that builds multi architecture Docker images and deploy this image inside a Kubernetes cluster.

+Using a combination of architecture-specific tags and an associated Docker manifest, we can achieve one-size-fits-all architecture agnostic image pulls from our repo.
+Let's introduce the concept of manifests first, then we will cover how to do it.

+A **Docker manifest** contains information about an image, such as layers, size, and digest.
+The docker manifest command also gives users additional information such as the os and architecture an image was built for.

 ## Prerequisites

 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)